UweKeim/ZetaProducerHtmlCompressor/README.md

 ## Introduction

-This article describes a port of [Google's Java htmlcompressor library](https://code.google.com/p/htmlcompressor/) to remove extra whitespaces, comments and other unneeded characters without breaking the content structure.
+This project is a port of [Google's Java htmlcompressor library](https://code.google.com/p/htmlcompressor/) to remove extra whitespaces, comments and other unneeded characters without breaking the content structure.

 ## Usage